sisl/action_suggestions/README.md

 This repo contains polices and action value functions for RockSample(8, 4, 10, -1), Tag with the modified transition function, and the original implementation of Tag.
 You can start running those simulations immediately.
 Reference the Running Simulations section.
 To simulate the RockSample(7, 8, 20, 0) environment, you will need to generate the policy and action value matrix.
 Reference the [Generating Policies](#generating-policies) section for directions on completing that process.
 The problems are referenced using the `:rs84`, `:tag`, and `:tag_orig_tx` Symbols.
 The RockSample(7, 8, 10, 0) problem has the `:rs78` Symbol defined and ready for use after a policy and action value matrix is generated.

 # Running Simulations
-The simulattion function is defined in [`run_sims.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/run_sims.jl) and is the `run_sim` function.
+The simulation function is defined in [`run_sims.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/run_sims.jl) and is the `run_sim` function.
 See the doc string for detailed information about the arguments for this function.
 This file should be included when running the `setup.jl` script.
 However, if it was not, we can include this file by
 ```julia
 julia> include("src/run_sims.jl")
 ```